 I decided to quit this game in the spirit of making fewer things matter.
 I sold the international fund in my taxable account to buy a U.S. stock fund and I did the opposite in my IRA.
 I won’t have to worry about dealing with the foreign tax credit next year.

-If you still want the foreign tax credit, try to limit your foreign taxes paid under the IRS threshold of $300 single, $600 married filing jointly.
-Or use TurboTax, which does a better job in handling Form 1116.
-See Foreign Tax Credit Form 1116 in TurboTax and H&R Block for a walkthrough.
+If you still want the foreign tax credit, try to limit your foreign taxes paid under the IRS threshold of $300 single and $600 married filing jointly.
+Or use TurboTax, which does a better job of handling Form 1116.
+See How to Enter Foreign Tax Credit Form 1116 in TurboTax for a walkthrough.

 Say No To Management Fees